Song of the Sea

-The poem is included in Jewish prayer books, and recited daily in the morning shacharit services.
-The poem also comprises the first ode or hymn of the Eastern Orthodox canon, where it is known as the Song or Ode of Moses.
-It is also used in the Roman Catholic, Eastern Orthodox, and other Christian liturgies at the Easter Vigil when the history of salvation is recounted.
-These traditions follow Revelation 15:3 by calling it the "Song of Moses" (not to be confused with the Song of Moses in Deuteronomy).
+The poem is included in Jewish prayer books (siddurim) and recited daily during Shacharit in traditional Judaism.
+The poem also comprises the first hymn of the Eastern Orthodox canon, in which it is known as the Song of Moses.
+It is also used in the Roman Catholic and other Christian liturgies the Easter Vigil, when the history of salvation as believed by Christians is recounted.
+The Christian traditions follow Revelation 15:3 by calling it the "Song of Moses" (not to be confused with the Song of Moses in the book of Deuteronomy).